TomArcher/node-sandbox/node-sandbox/docs/get-started-setup.md

 ms.date: 3/21/2016
 ---

-# Get started with Node.js in Azure
+# Configure the Node.js environment for Azure | Microsoft Docs

-## Set up your environment

 1. Get an Azure account.
 If you don't already have an Azure account, you can [sign up for a free trial](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A261C142F) or [activate your Visual Studio subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F).